der-Frankie/kgv-website-dev.github.io/README.md

 # the README

-## Website - dev-stage
+## dev-stage

-This project site is only intended as a development environment for a (german) "Kleingartenverein"-website.
+This project site is intended only as a development environment for a (german) "Kleingartenverein"-website - and here just a fork of that.

-It started as a proof of concept on using some generators for static websites and possibilities to host them w/o costs.
+It started as a proof of concept on using static site generation for static websites and the possibilities to host them w/o costs.

-As it fitted the requirements so far we use it now in production.
+As it fitted the requirements so far we use **it** (a Markdown based bunch of text-files, the [Jekyll](https://jekyllrb.com)-based generation of the static website and [GitHub Pages](https://pages.github.com/) as a hosting plattform) now in production.

+## Website

 The result is automatically deployed to <https://kgv-waldfrieden.github.io/website.github.io/>.